 Grades are recorded on transcripts at the end of each term.
-Normally transcripts are mailed when payment is received, although students may request that transcripts be held until grades for the courses in which they are enrolled are recorded.
+Students may request that transcripts be held until grades for the courses in which they are enrolled are recorded.
 Transcripts and diplomas are not released for students with overdue college accounts.